 - Restaurants must provide sturdy tables and chairs suitable for outdoor use and capable of withstanding different weather conditions.
 Tables made of metal, finish grade wood and sturdy recycled materials are encouraged.
-Seating must be properly finished such that there is no rust, splintering or deterioration. - Details must be provided in advance for approval - Tables may not exceed 30" in height. - Tables must accommodate people who use wheelchairs either by using movable seating, a 19" deep tabletop overhang, or a space for a wheelchair. - No advertisements or logos on umbrellas.
+Seating must be properly finished such that there is no rust, splintering or deterioration. - Tables may not exceed 30" in height. - Tables must accommodate people who use wheelchairs either by using movable seating, a 19" deep tabletop overhang, or a space for a wheelchair. - No advertisements or logos on umbrellas.